 Making the most of Google Desktop search

 I was a little slow to really pick up how cool Google Desktop Search actually is.
 Even with it installed I really didn’t get to utilize it 100%.
 Among the things I couldn’t get it to do, was search through content on network shares.
-And it seemed that the only way to accomplish Googeling those…… Continue reading Making the most of Google Desktop search
+And it seemed that the only way to accomplish Googeling those would be to run an instance of Google Desktop Search on the file server.
+In my case that is impossible, since Google Desktop Search is only available for Windows and the file server in question

 CherryOS, Open Source Software and theft